s-20/unnamed/Playtest1/Gods_of_Chaos.notes.md

 - **Arma** - The player's designated weapon or defence item.
 Chosen when you sign up, you can choose to put Power-ups in them to extend the Power-up's duration, but then the power-up can't be used outside of game Combat.
 Can also be Upgraded at a Forge.
 - **Power-ups** - Powers bought with Jewels, the in-game currency.
 Chosen from a list, temporary, generally more powerful ones have a shorter duration or a limited number of uses
 - **Sanctuaries** - Use to declare a 100' zone off-limits to hostile action; taking Hostile Action in a Sanctuary results in an immediate game over.
 Lasts for 12 hours once purchased.
 Costs 20 Jewels, or 1 Diamond to make a permanent Sanctuary zone.
 - **Upgrades** - Last for the duration of the game, bought with Diamonds or discovered in-game.
 Each Upgrade costs one more diamond than the last, although this doesn't apply to using a Forge.
-Whether or not you get to keep them after the game is unknown.
+Whether you get to keep them after the game is unknown.
 - **Cash-Outs** - Convert Jewels into real money... which you'll need, since all your accounts just got locked!\
 - **Undo** - Available for 5 Diamonds, this allows you to reset time - you can go back to the start of a battle or the start of a scene, or you can go back further and ahve an hour to set up something, after which you go back to where you were